wayri/DACard-Basic/README.md

 - DIP6 shared|software configured digital header [can be programmed to test logic and stuff]
 - 3 high speed PWM pins with adjustable dead time insertion
 - 3 complimentary PWM pins

+All ADCs run at 12MHz[APB2] - The sampling is set to attain a good 4 Msps overall. which is shared between 4 DC channels on ADC1 [~ 1Msps each] and between 2 channels on ADC2 for AC and crossing detection [~2Msps].

 ### !
 The software for the setup is currently in Gamma|closed-source
  > Once it becomes stable enough it will be released under an appropriate liscence